mingy6237/ece1779project_k8s/README.md

 - **Login**

-  - Go to the login page, enter username and password, optionally check “Remember Me,” then submit.
+  - Go to the login page, enter username and password, optionally check "Remember Me" then submit.
   - On success you are redirected to the dashboard; on failure a clear error message is shown.

 - **Browsing and Managing Items**

   - Navigate to **Items** to see the full SKU list with category and location filters, search, sorting, and pagination.
-  - Click “Add New Item” to create a SKU with basic info, category, optional image URL, threshold, and initial per‑location quantities.
+  - Click "Add New Item" to create a SKU with basic info, category, optional image URL, threshold, and initial per‑location quantities.
   - Click on a row to open the **Item Detail** page, where you can view overview, locations; managers can edit or delete.

 - **Adjusting Stock**